News and Events

 - Require or charge for an inspection, appraisal or a broker opinion of value that would normally be permitted due to a borrower's default.

 The statute specifies certain requirements for the borrower’s notice of their inability to pay, which requirements differ depending on how many dwelling units are located at the property.
 If the subject property is a residence with four or fewer units, then the borrower notice must “attest” that borrower’s failure to pay is a result of a loss of income related to the pandemic.
 If the subject property is a commercial or residential property with more than four units, the borrower notice must include financial statements or other evidence demonstrating loss of income is related to the pandemic and must disclose funds received from the U.S. Small Business Administration under the Paycheck Protection Program or other state or federal relief program.
 Lenders should note that the statute does not require the notifications to be in writing, but it is a more significant issue for the borrowers with properties that have four or fewer units since they are not required to submit any evidence and could arguably give notice through a phone call.

 No later than August 29, 2020, lenders who are authorized to do business in Oregon must provide written notice by mail to all of the lender’s borrowers of the borrower’s rights for accommodation under HB 4204.
 This requirement could be time consuming for lenders so it is important that they start formulating a plan on how they will distribute notices to all of their borrowers as soon as possible.

-Please do not hesitate to contact the HCMP attorneys who authored this update with any questions or concerns:
+Please do not hesitate to contact the HCMP attorney who authored this update with any questions or concerns: